djchie/instore-api/README.md

 make on cascade delete

-create endpoint for getting all products (make sure it's formatted correctly)
+create endpoint for getting all products (make sure it's formatted correctly) orderBy field, handle situations when brand, type, size, etc is not given (returns empty results right now)

-create endpoint for getting stores
+    we can just have each default to all pagination create endpoint for getting stores

 pagination